dicttools

 Tools for indexing.

-creates an inverted index.
+invertedindex(seqs) creates an inverted index.

 - Each item’s index is a list of

-pairs for all the sequences inseqs
+(ID, position)pairs for all the sequences inseqscontaining the item.

 data = [s.split() for s in [ "a b c d e", "b b b d e", "c b c c a", "b b b c c" ]] invertedindex(data) # {'a': [(0, 0), (2, 4)], # 'b': [(0, 1), (1, 0), (2, 1), (3, 0)], # 'c': [(0, 2), (2, 0), (3, 3)], # 'd': [(0, 3), (1, 3)], # 'e': [(0, 4), (1, 4)]}

-, and returns each item and its respective following entries.
+nextentries(data, entries) scans the sequences in data from left to right after current entries entries, and returns each item and its respective following entries.

 - Each entry is a pair of

-denoting the sequence ID and its respective matching position.
+(ID, Position)denoting the sequence ID and its respective matching position.

 # same data from previous example # the first positions of `c` among sequences. entries = [(0, 2), (2, 0), (3, 3)] nextentries(data, entries) # {'d': [(0, 3)], # 'e': [(0, 4)], # 'b': [(2, 1)], # 'c': [(2, 2), (3, 4)], # 'a': [(2, 4)]}